mdemuth/hyper-item/README.md

 ### 3.9.
 Filter Operator

 #### 3.9.1. `operator`
-The operator that should be used.
+The operator that SHOULD be used.
 - `eq` equal
 - `neq` not equal
 - `lt` less than